Health as Human Flourishing

 In the 1980s the idea of health as human flourishing was adopted in psychology.
-Initial development drew somewhat on Aristotle's virtue theory (Waterman 2008).
-But as the concept of flourishing has been absorbed into positive psychology, for example by Gaffney (2011), it has become a descriptive psychological term for subjective feelings of happiness related to physical and emotional health, rather than referring to Aristotle's objective state of goodness.
-However, more recently Niemiec (2014) has sought to re-introduce the development of character strengths, such as honesty and self-control, as part of achieving flourishing.
+Initially, human flourishing was linked to Aristotle's virtue theory (Waterman 2008).
+But as the concept of flourishing has been absorbed into positive psychology, for example by Gaffney (2011), it has become a descriptive psychological term for subjective feelings of happiness related to physical and emotional health.

 Human flourishing in nursing

 Interest in human flourishing in nursing has grown in recent years, for example, as a nursing goal for patients from an Aristotelian perspective (Fanning, 2001), as a practice outcome related to a unitary nursing model (Cowling & Swartout, 2011), in association with healing and health in vulnerable patients (Sellman, 2005), and as a broad vision for nursing practice (MacCulloch, 2011).

 In 2014, the National League for Nursing selected human flourishing, defined as a process of self-actualization within the context of community relationships, as a nursing education programme outcome.
 Sorrell (2017) describes human flourishing in older people as a process of personal growth associated with mental and physical health.

 Agenor et al (2017) conducted an evolutionary concept analysis of human flourishing limited to contemporary psychology and sociology literature.
 They found flourishing to be associated with positive emotions and relationships, self-esteem and self-awareness, and meaning and purpose in life.
 Cho (2019) found that healthcare providers perspectives of human flourishing in adolescents with cancer included emotional, social, economic and spiritual factors and a sense of purpose in life.